micro-ROS/micro-ROS.github.io/_docs/concepts/middleware/FIROS2/index.md

 ## Demonstration

-This section explains how to demonstrate the interoperability of FIROS2 with microROS.
+This section explains how to demonstrate the interoperability of FIROS2 with micro-ROS.
 The purpose is to demonstrate the interoperability, although the final design is not closed.

 To run the demonstration a step by step guide is presented in this document.